Stress-Sweat Is a Nervous System Response

 How Neurquel Fits Into This Nervous-System Model

-Neurquel™ is built around the simple idea that sweat responses start in the nervous system, not the glands.
-The pathways that control pressure, anticipation, and adrenaline spikes shape how the body reacts in real-world moments.
-Supporting those pathways helps the system stay steadier when stress signals rise.
+Neurquel™ is built around the idea that stress-related sweat responses start in the nervous system, not the glands.
+The pathways that shape pressure, anticipation, and adrenaline responses influence how the body reacts in real-world moments.

 This isn’t about curing anything.
 It’s about supporting the system that drives stress-sweating so daily triggers have less power over your day.